 What happens if my period comes during the retreat?

-Sitting out of ceremony because of our menstrual cycle can actually be a beautiful experience, especially during a journey at the Temple.
+Sitting out of ceremony because of the menstrual cycle can be a beautiful experience, especially during a journey at the Temple.
 You are still able to hear the songs of the shamans from the maloka and have personal time and space to celebrate being a woman in any way that feels right to you.
 It can be a wonderful opportunity to practice honoring oneself deeply.

 It is not necessary to worry about the timing of your cycle nor would we advise booking a retreat around it.
 If it comes up, it will be part of the journey.